- Home

 2401E - American Literature Survey

-A survey of American literature from the contact period in North America to the postmodern era.
-In this class, we will read some of the most fascinating literary works of the United States in a variety of modes and genres—from novels to sentimental poetry to postmodern short stories.
-We will consider the aesthetic and formal properties of each text and consider how writers were shaped by the social conditions, ideological conflicts, economic forces, and political developments of their times, such as the forced displacement of Indigenous peoples and the practice of chattel slavery.
+A survey of American literature from the period of imperial exploration and contact in North America to the postmodern era.
+In this class, we will read some of the most fascinating literary works of the United States in a variety of modes and genres.
+We will consider the aesthetic and formal properties of each text and consider how writers were shaped by the social conditions, ideological conflicts, economic forces, and political developments of their times, such as the forced removal of Native Americans and the practice of chattel slavery.
 As we study the evolution of major artistic movements and periods, we will also trace the development of important assumptions, myths, and fundamental beliefs about the United States that still influence American discourse today.

 In this survey, we will also pay close attention to the voices that are heard—and not heard—in different moments of US history.
 The pressure of attempting to read 400 years of literary history will force us to pose questions about the limits of the American literary canon.
 Why do we read what we read, and who benefits from that?
 How have ideas of what constitutes “literature” (or “America,” for that matter) changed over time?
 What could lesser-known writers contribute to our understanding of the US nation and its literature?
 And is it possible to read so-called canonical writers in a way that produces new kinds of knowledge?

-Readings will include novels such as Nathaniel Hawthorne’s The Scarlet Letter, Ernest Hemingway’s In Our Time, and Sylvia Plath’s The Bell Jar; short fiction by Herman Melville, Henry James, William Faulkner, and Alice Walker; life writing such as Harriet Jacobs’ Incidents in the Life of a Slave Girl, Zitkala-Sa’s Impressions of an Indian Childhood and Henry David Thoreau’s Walden; and poetry by Anne Bradstreet, Walt Whitman, Emily Dickinson, T.S.
-Eliot, Langston Hughes, Allan Ginsberg, and Sherman Alexie.
+Readings will include novels such as Nathaniel Hawthorne’s The Scarlet Letter, Ernest Hemingway’s In Our Time, and Sylvia Plath’s The Bell Jar; short fiction by Herman Melville, Henry James, and Leslie Marmon Silko; personal narratives such as Harriet Jacobs’ Incidents in the Life of a Slave Girl, Zitkala-Sa’s Impressions of an Indian Childhood and Henry David Thoreau’s Walden; and poetry by Anne Bradstreet, Walt Whitman, Emily Dickinson, Langston Hughes, and Allan Ginsberg.
+Assignments will include 4 essays, participation quizzes, a library assignment and a final exam.
 1.0 course

 2501E - Canadian Literature Survey